Understanding Prenuptial Agreements

 A prenuptial agreement may be modified or terminated after the parties marry.
 This change must only be made upon a written agreement signed by both parties.
 If the agreement is modified and not completely terminated, this new agreement will be referred to as a “postnuptial agreement.”

 Contact A Family Lawyer Today

 If you have questions about you need a prenuptial agreement, please contact family lawyers at Scott M. Brown and Associates.
 You can reach us by calling (979) 318-3075 or completing our online form.
-We have offices in Angleton, Webster/ Clearlake, and Pearland.
+We have offices in Angleton, League City/ Clearlake, and Pearland.